ankiano/etl/docs/source/index.rst

    :linenos:

     # custom alias for run update.sh or other sh with adding logging
+    # just type 'upd' and you see running log, after exectuing you will see update.log
     upd () {
       if [[ -z $@ ]]; then
         sh update.sh |& tee update.log